Headlamp Bulbs for Vintage Bikes

 • Measured the relative light output with a light meter (cell phone app)

 The cell phone app registers light in lux.
 The sensor was positioned just above the headlamp and aimed at the white paper.
-The figures don't correspond to universal measurements like lumens, and are probably subject to variation based on factors like how tightly the beam was focused on the paper.
+The figures don't correspond exactly to the total light output measured in lumens, and are subject to variation based on factors like how tightly the beam was focused on the paper.
 Still, they should be a useful indicator of relative output.

 Tungsten original-style 30/24W BPF bulb made in UK by Alite - Lucas 312 equivalent photo photo